-FCC/IC
+FCC

-This Class B digital apparatus complies with Canadian RSS-310.
 This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to Part 15 of the FCC Rules.
 These limits are designed to provide reasonable protection against harmful interference when the equipment is operated in a residential environment.
 This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the instruction guide, may cause harmful interference to radio communications.
 However, there is no guarantee that interference will not occur in a practical installation.
 If this equipment causes harmful interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures:

-- Relocate the interfered receiving antenna. - Increase the separation between the equipment and receiver. - Connect the equipment into an outlet on a circuit different to that to which the receiver is connected. - Contact the Customer Care Center at 1-800-732-2677.
+- Relocate the interfered receiving antenna. - Increase the separation between the equipment and receiver. - Connect the equipment into an outlet on a circuit different to that to which the receiver is connected. - Contact the Customer Care Center at +1 (800) 732-2677.

-This device complies with Industry Canada Rules.
 This device complies with part 15 of the FCC Rules.
 Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.